elliot-100/pygameTDS/README.md

-Pygame Top-Down Shooter
+Pygame Top-Down Shooter Engine

+This is an open source project, which anyone can contribute to, download and use in their own educational, personal or commmercial projects.

-A top-down zombie survival shooter game built with Pygame where players face increasingly difficult waves of zombies while unlocking new weapons, gain experience and unlock new abilities.
+A top-down survival shooter engine built with Pygame where players face increasingly difficult waves of zombies while unlocking new weapons, gain experience and unlock new abilities.

 ![Untitled](https://github.com/user-attachments/assets/0fefd832-2a95-4a6e-b264-cf53ee6bdff0)